MariuszJozef/CMakeStarterProjectWithTests/README.md

-# A simple project with tests and mocks to get started with (modern) CMake, CMakePresets.json, CTest, GTest and GMock
+# Demo project with tests and mocks to get started with (modern) CMake, CMakePresets.json, CTest, GTest and GMock

 This project should serve as a convenient starting template for coding more elaborate projects with tests and mocks.
 Parametrised tests, fixtures, and mocks are exemplified and can be easily extended.